junxit/us-congress-bills-110/bill.md

 # H.R.
 1505

-> To designate the Federal building located at 131 East 4th Street in Davenport, Iowa, as the “James A. Leach Federal Building”.
+> To designate the United States courthouse located at 131 East 4th Street in Davenport, Iowa, as the “James A. Leach United States Courthouse”.

 ## § 1.
 Designation

-The Federal building located at 131 East 4th Street in Davenport, Iowa, shall be known and designated as the “James A. Leach Federal Building”.
+The United States courthouse located at 131 East 4th Street in Davenport, Iowa, shall be known and designated as the “James A. Leach United States Courthouse”.

 ## § 2.
 References

-Any reference in a law, map, regulation, document, paper, or other record of the United States to the Federal building referred to in section 1 shall be deemed to be a reference to the “James A. Leach Federal Building”.
+Any reference in a law, map, regulation, document, paper, or other record of the United States to the United States courthouse referred to in section 1 shall be deemed to be a reference to the “James A. Leach United States Courthouse”.